-Osteoporosis is the loss of calcium and other minerals from a person’s bones, which makes the bones more fragile and susceptible to fracture.
-Women are more likely to have osteoporosis because the hormonal changes of menopause.
+Osteoporosis and exercise are linked.
+This disease results in the loss of calcium and other minerals from a person’s bones, which makes the bones more fragile and susceptible to fracture.
+Women are more likely to have osteoporosis due to hormonal changes in menopause.
 Studies have shown that a nutritious diet including calcium-rich foods and regular exercise throughout a person’s life (including during childhood and adolescence) will reduce the risk of osteoporosis in later years.
 People with existing osteoporosis can also benefit from exercise as exercising regularly can reduce the rate of bone loss.

 - Increase your muscle strength.